shawkyebrahim2514/simple-text-editor/README.md

-# sinple text editor with cpp
+# simple text editor with cpp

 > there is a console version

-> there is a QT GUi version
+> there is a QT GUI version